 Lewisboro Sustainability Advisory Committee assists in areas such as energy conservation, renewable energy, alternatives to automobile transportation, green building technology, waste and material management, local food, and related “green” jobs.
 The SAC is also a founding member of Sustainable Westchester.
 Through Energize Lewisboro, residents can get a free energy audit to help save money, increase their home’s value, and reduce their carbon footprints.

 The LSAC is actively looking into a Reusable Bag Initiative.
 Local business owners, town board members, and residents gathered in late March to begin the discussion.
-The proposed ordinance, presented to the Town Board on May 7, would ban the use of plastic bags in all stores and restaurants and would require shops to charge 10 cents for a paper bag (with some exemptions).
-There is a two week comment period on the topic, ending May 21.
+The proposed ordinance, presented to the Town board in May, would ban the use of plastic bags in all stores and restaurants and would require shops to charge 10 cents for a paper bag (with some exemptions).
 Houlihan Lawrence has donated 500 reusable shopping bags for distribution at upcoming town events to help ease the transition from disposable to reusable.

 The Bedford Conservation Board provides environmental- and conservation-related information to the Town boards, commissions, agencies, and departments.